StructuralNeurobiologyLab/autodoc/README.md

    - `write_gpt_output`: Whether to write the generated docstrings into separate files.
 Set this to `True` if you want to save the docstrings in a separate file for each Python file in the repository.
 The default value is `True`.

    - `detailed`: whether .md and .rst files are combined and then summarized (True) or summarized individually, then merged and summarized again (False).
 You can choose between "True" and "False".
-The default value is "False".
+The default value is "True".

 6. Run the `main.py` file using the following command (if current cwd is autodoc):